natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-14-room-to-read.md

 I wonder which children's books they wind up having translated into local languages for their libraries ..

 > **For our readers who are unfamiliar with Room to Read, can you explain what it is?**

+---

->  We do three things: We build schools.
+[Read more at templeton.org]We do three things: We build schools.
 We establish multilingual libraries and fill them with thousands of books.
 And we provide long term scholarships for girls because girls are often left out of the education system.
 Basically, we’re a group that is committed to reaching 10 million kids across the world with the life-long gift of education.
 In education lies the key to self sufficiency—and the best long term ticket out of poverty.
->

 > **What does a $20 Donation do for Room to Read?**

+---

->  This is a perfect price point.
+[Read more at templeton.org]This is a perfect price point.
 Twenty dollars is sufficient to sponsor a girl’s scholarship for one month.
 We can also print 20 local-language children books in languages that have never really had children’s books before.
 It’s one of the reasons there’s such an illiteracy problem in the developing world—there’s just no children’s book industry.

 ---